Wednesday, 30 September 2020

 Alsation Bacon & Onion Tart

 Simple, and yet incredibly delicious in its simplicity.
-Along with the Choucroute Garnie (essentially sauerkraut and smoked meats/sausages) it was one of my favourite foods from the region.
+Along with the Choucroute Garnie (essentially sauerkraut and smoked meats/sausages) it was one of my favorite foods from the region.
 We enjoyed the Choucroute one day at an open table in a market square.
 It was served with the most delicious boiled baby potatoes.

 Alsation Bacon & Onion Tart